Seasonal Planning for New Zealand Travel

 Later in the season, temperatures and conditions can be cold, wet, and increasingly dark (the sun sets before 5 pm in more southern parts of the country in late autumn and winter).

-Easter (March/April).
-Although not everyone observes this Christian holiday from a religious perspective, schools and many workplaces take vacation for at least the Easter long weekend, sometimes a week or more.
+Easter, nationwide.
+Although not everyone observes this Christian holiday from a religious perspective, schools and many workplaces take a vacation for at least the Easter long weekend (in either March or April), sometimes a week or more.
 Domestic travel increases at this time.

-Auckland Comedy Festival (May).
-Local and international acts perform throughout Auckland, from tiny basements to large theaters.
+Auckland Comedy Festival.
+Local and international acts perform throughout Auckland in May, from tiny basements to large theaters.

-Queenstown Winter Festival (June).
+Queenstown Winter Festival.
 Skiing is a big deal around Queenstown, so this town surrounded by mountains celebrates rather than hides from winter.
-Check out free concerts and snow sports events at this festival, which marks the start of the ski season.
+Check out free concerts in June and snow sports events at this festival, which marks the start of the ski season.

-Birdman, Russell (July).
-If you're traveling around the winterless north in July, check out this wacky festival in Russell, Bay of Islands.
+Birdman, Russell.
+If you're traveling around the winterless north in July, check out this wacky festival in Russell, Bay of Islands in July.
 Competitors dress up as birds and jump off the Russell Wharf!

-New Zealand International Film Festival (July).
-This festival begins in Auckland in July, and travels around the country thereafter, so you may be able to catch it in other towns throughout the country, too.
+New Zealand International Film Festival, Auckland.
+This festival begins in Auckland in July and travels around the country thereafter, so you may be able to catch it in other towns throughout the country, too.

-Winter Games, Queenstown/Wanaka (August).
-This winter sporting festival focuses on skiing, snowboarding, ice hockey, and curling.
+Winter Games, Queenstown/Wanaka.
+This winter sporting festival in August focuses on skiing, snowboarding, ice hockey, and curling.
 Even if you don't participate in these sports yourself, this can be fun to watch.

-Beervana, Wellington (August).
+Beervana, Wellington.
 New Zealand has a thriving craft beer scene, celebrated during Beervana in Wellington.
 A good reason to hibernate indoors in Wellington in August.

 Spring can be a great time to travel in New Zealand, as temperatures are on the rise after winter, the days are getting longer, and there are still fewer crowds at popular places.
 From late October, temperatures can get quite summery (although overnight may still be quite cold).